Chart Color Schemes

 An assessment of population growth drivers in Lilyfield - Rozelle reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics project an above median growth for the area, expected to grow by 2,882 persons to 2041 based on latest numbers, with a total increase of 20.6% over 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where applicable, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Future population dynamics project an above median growth for statistical areas across the nation, with Lilyfield - Rozelle expected to grow by 2,882 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 20.6% over the 17-year period.

 Frequently Asked Questions - Population